cbrun/cbrun.github.io/sysml-v2/index.md

 A new standard creates a short period during which tools, practices, libraries, and integrations are still taking shape.
 Open source makes the implementation inspectable and gives organizations a way to collaborate on the common foundation before those choices harden behind proprietary boundaries.

-[Eclipse SysON](https://eclipse.dev/syson/) is an open-source, web-based SysML v2 modeling project initiated by Obeo and CEA and built on Sirius Web.
+[Eclipse SysON]({{ site.url }}/syson/) is an open-source, web-based SysML v2 modeling project initiated by Obeo and CEA and built on Sirius Web.
 Its goal is broader than drawing SysML v2 diagrams: graphical, textual, form-based, and tabular editors operate on the model, with extensibility and the standard API as first-class concerns.

 For the project, governance, source code, releases, and contribution paths, the [Eclipse SysON project](https://eclipse.dev/syson/) is the reference.
 For organizations evaluating customization, deployment, support, or an industrial engagement, [Obeo presents its SysON offerings and open-innovation approach](https://www.obeosoft.com/en/products/syson/).

 This distinction is deliberate.
 Eclipse is where the open-source project lives.
 Obeo is one of the places where an organization can obtain productization and engineering support around it.

+Our goal at Obeo is to provide a strong, fully open-source platform for SysML v2 because we believe its promises of interoperability and a continuous digital thread cannot be fulfilled without one.
+Modeling itself should be free and accessible: common ground and a level playing field for every tool.
+It is up to vendors to provide value on top of it, and there are plenty of opportunities to do so.

 The journey is documented in several talks and articles on this site: